 Market Entity Connections Name Description Metered and Profiled Consumption Metered and Profiled consumption per MGA per RE, except profiled consumption in Sweden which is per MGA and BRP, is used in imbalance settlement.
 Metered and Profiled Consumption is divided into the following types: Grid losses, Interruptible consumption, Industry consumption over 50 MW, Pumping, Pumped Storage and PU own consumption.
 Production Production per PU used in imbalance settlement.
 Production is divided into two categories, normal and minor Following production types are defined: hydro, wind, nuclear, thermal, solar, and other.
 Merged Production Merged Production per MGA per RE is used in imbalance settlement.
 Merged Production is divided into two categories, normal and minor Following production types are defined: hydro, wind, nuclear, thermal, solar, and other.
 Merged Production may only be used in countries with a national electricity market hub.
 MGA Exchanges The exchange of energy sum that occurs between Metering Grid Areas adjacent to each other.
 Measured in the border points and reported for each imbalance settlement period.
 MGA Exchange Trade The MGA exchange trade represents the volumes that must be traded due to exchange between MGAs in different MBAs.
 The DSO appoints a RE to handle this trade.
 PX Market Trade PX Market Trade is the electricity trade concluded on the NEMO - day-ahead or intraday.
 PX Market Flows PX Market Flows in NBS area consists of two parts: Day-ahead and Intraday flows.
 Day-ahead flow is the planned flow between two MBAs and resulting from day-ahead market trades.
 Intraday flow is net planned flow between the two MBAs resulting from intraday market trades.
 Bilateral Trade An electricity trade that has been agreed upon between two market participants.
+Production Plans TSO reports production plans received from BRPs on RO basis.
+The production plans are not part of imbalance settlement calculations.
 Imbalance Adjustment Imbalance Adjustment means the correction applied to the position of a Balancing Service Provider or a BRP by TSO for the calculation of the Imbalance Volume MGA Imbalance Sum of reported input to, and withdrawals (including network losses) from one MGA.
 The sum is zero when reported values are correct.